szeyu/Help-Blind-Web-App/README.md

 # What it does?
 - It can help to detect what is the object in front of the blinds
-- It can help to detect text and covert to speech
+- It can help to detect text and convert to speech